• Spirits of the House

 • Flower Bearers

 Gouache on paper.
-25 x 15 inches, plus frame
+25 x 15 inches, plus frame. private collection.

 • Garden of Mercy